Vecchia approximations of Gaussian-process predictions: Introduction

-Our article synthesizes and extends the literature on Vecchia approximations of GP predictions, in particular the use of the general Vecchia approximation \citep{Katzfuss2017a} to marginal and joint predictive distributions.
-Implementing a Vecchia approximation requires the user to make several decisions, specifically how the variables are ordered and how conditioning sets are chosen.
-We systematically study the implications of these decisions with regard to the accuracy of the approximations and their computational burden.
-We introduce novel approaches within the framework, for which we can guarantee sparsity of the matrices necessary for inference, resulting in linear memory and time complexity in the number of data points and predictions.
+Our article synthesizes and extends the literature on Vecchia approximations of spatial GP predictions, in particular the use of the general Vecchia approximation \citep{Katzfuss2017a} for marginal and joint predictive distributions.
+Extension of the general Vecchia framework to GP prediction was not considered in \citet{Katzfuss2017a} and requires consideration of complex issues, including how to order variables and choose conditioning sets to achieve accurate joint predictions at observed and unobserved locations, and how to guarantee fast computation of relevant summaries of the joint predictive distribution.
+Here, we systematically study these issues with regard to the accuracy of the approximations and their computational burden.
+We introduce novel approaches within the framework, for which we can guarantee sparsity of the matrices necessary for inference, resulting in linear memory and time complexity in the number of data points and predictions for fixed conditioning-set size.
+Our framework enables systematic discussion, study, and comparison of our new methods and existing approaches, based on which we make specific recommendations about which methods are most suitable in various situations.
+Our framework is agnostic with respect to the inferential framework, allowing both frequentist and Bayesian inference on potential hyperparameters.
+We focus on the approximation of predictive distributions conditional on hyperparameters, to avoid confounding with the choice of hyperparameter priors or inference approaches.

-Our study of joint predictive distributions is crucial for accurate uncertainty quantification.
-While spatial-statistics papers often conclude with an application section that includes plots of predictions and marginal uncertainties, answering scientific questions often requires joint distributions, so that uncertainties of spatial averages, totals, or of other follow-up or ``downstream'' analyses can be properly quantified.
-For example, climate scientists are interested in obtaining uncertainties on the global average temperature, hydrologists may wish to quantify uncertainty in total rainfall in a catchment area, and carbon-cycle scientists may want to infer CO$_2$ surface fluxes from kriged maps of atmospheric CO$_2$ concentrations.
-Predictions at observed locations are also important in many contexts, such as in spatial smoothing and in a Vecchia-Laplace approximation of generalized GPs for non-Gaussian spatial data (Zilber and Katzfuss, in preparation).
+Answering scientific questions sometimes requires quantifying the uncertainty of linear combinations or other functions of multiple predictions.
+For example, climate scientists are interested in global average temperature, hydrologists consider the total rainfall in a catchment area, and carbon-cycle scientists want to infer CO$_2$ surface fluxes from kriged maps of atmospheric CO$_2$ concentrations.
+Joint predictive distributions at a set of prediction locations are required to quantify uncertainties of these spatial averages, totals, or other follow-up or ``downstream'' analyses.
+Our article details how to compute prediction variances for linear combinations of predictions under the general Vecchia approximation.
+We also consider prediction of the latent process at observed locations, which is useful in spatial smoothing and in a Vecchia-Laplace approximation of generalized GPs for non-Gaussian spatial data \citep{Zilber2019}.